basoy/jsonToPojoFieldsGenerator/Readme.md

-Simple creator from json text/URL to pojo(Java classes).
+Simple creator from json text/response with json in body from URL to pojo (java class).
-Additionaly can create pojo from fields.
+Additionaly can create new pojo from fields(works look like JsonFilter) from existing json.
-Used lib for generating pojo and Jackson JSON PropertyFilter, which selects properties of an object/list/map using a subset of the Facebook Graph API filtering syntax.
+Used libs for generating pojo and Jackson JSON PropertyFilter, which selects properties of an object/list/map using a subset of the Facebook Graph API filtering syntax.

 Links: http://www.jsonschema2pojo.org/ and https://jitpack.io/p/bohnman/squiggly-filter-jackson